 Users look at \mcqa{} benchmark rankings to decide which \mm{}s to use daily \cite{liang2023holistic}, and researchers use them to select model checkpoints for further training \cite{olmo20242}.
 To study~if \mcq{} flaws could change these decisions, we run the 10 \mm{}s in \cref{subsection:impact} over all 12 benchmarks using the ``Full'' and ``No Flaw'' data splits.
 We also make a ``Random'' split by uniformly sampling the same number of \mcq{}s as in the ``No Flaw'' split,\footnote{Averaged across 100 random seeds (0--99) for robustness.} testing whether changes are just due to sampling variation.

 \mm{} ranks on the ``Full'' and ``No Flaw'' splits are identical for contamination and shortcuts (Table~\ref{table:ranking_change}), but ranks shift by up to two positions for writing errors.
-These shifts exceed random sampling, showing writing errors can change user and researcher model selections; we speculate these changes are starker when comparing \mm{}s of more similar abilities (e.g., \mm{} pre-training checkpoints).
+These shifts exceed random sampling: writing errors can change the models users and researchers select.
+We speculate these changes are starker when comparing \mm{}s of similar abilities (e.g., \mm{} pre-training checkpoints).
 This further backs our suggestion for \nlp{} to devote more time toward reducing writing errors in benchmarks.